Eligibility & payment rates

 If you have more than one concession or health care card, you can swipe horizontally to access the card you need.

-The Digital Wallet provides real time concession entitlement.
-If your concession or health care card is no longer active, EXPIRED will appear across the card and will be displayed for 28 days before it’s no longer available through your app.
+If your concession or health care card is no longer active, EXPIRED will appear across the card.
+An expired card will be displayed for 28 days before it’s no longer available through the app.
 There may be circumstances where you should continue to use your physical concession or health care card.
-If your Digital Wallet is not accepted by a concession provider, please contact us with their details by email firstname.lastname@example.org.
+If your Digital Wallet is not accepted by a concession provider, please contact us with their details by emailing email@example.com

 Lost or stolen card